Gamebook Tracker

 Notebook

-Click Notebook (bottom-centre of the tracker graph area, next to User Guide) to open a freeform text notebook for the current book.
-Notes are per book — all runs share the same notebook.
+Click Notebook (bottom-centre of the tracker map area, next to User Guide) to open a freeform text notebook for the current book.
+Notes are per book — all playthroughs share the same notebook.

-Use it to track anything that doesn't fit in section notes or the character sheet: meta-strategies, unsolved puzzles, things to try next session, or lore observations.
+Use it for anything that doesn't fit in section notes or the character sheet: strategies, unsolved puzzles, things to try next session, lore observations — whatever you like.

 ButtonWhat it does

-You can also close with the ✕ button, by clicking outside the modal, or by pressing Escape.
-Unsaved changes are discarded if the modal is closed any of those ways.
+You can also close with the ✕ button, by clicking outside the window, or by pressing Escape.
+Unsaved changes are discarded if you close any of those ways.

 User guide (in-app)

-Click User Guide (bottom-centre of the tracker graph area) to open this guide in a modal overlay without leaving the tracker.
-Close it with the ✕ button, by clicking outside the modal, or by pressing Escape.
+Click User Guide (bottom-centre of the tracker map area) to open this guide in an overlay without leaving the tracker.
+Close it with the ✕ button, by clicking outside, or by pressing Escape.

 Your profile